3 Green Smoothies That Are OK To Drink Every Day

 Healthy Green Smoothie Variations

-Almond milk: rich in magnesium, a great low calorie alternative to dairy
+almond milk: rich in magnesium, a great low calorie alternative to dairy

-Coconut milk: another great replacement for dairy milk and easily digested, it has a lovely thick consistency and a rich, creamy texture.
+coconut milk: another great replacement for dairy milk and easily digested, it has a lovely thick consistency and a rich, creamy texture.

-Coconut water: a nutrient dense water extracted from young coconuts that is very hydrating and fabulous to include after sport or the gym.
+coconut water: a nutrient dense water extracted from young coconuts that is very hydrating and fabulous to include after sport or the gym.

-Cow's milk: if you are not sensitive, this can make a wonderful creamy pudding but is higher in calories than plantbased options.
+cow's milk: if you are not sensitive, this can make a wonderful creamy pudding but is higher in calories than plantbased options.

-Oat milk: an easy-to-digest, low-fat, low-sugar milk that also provide healthy fibre and a creamy flavour.
+oat milk: an easy-to-digest, low-fat, low-sugar milk that also provide healthy fibre and a creamy flavour.

-Soy milk: higher in protein than other plantbased milks, soy is great option if you are sensitive to dairy or vegan.
+soy milk: higher in protein than other plantbased milks, soy is great option if you are sensitive to dairy or vegan.

-In moderate amounts, this plant compound is perfectly safe, but if you overindulge by eating too much, or too many of these foods, it can lead to accumulation of oxalate crystals in the body.
-This most often it occurs in the kidneys which can lead to painful kidney stones and other organ distress.
+Surprising fact, consuming too many leafy green vegetables can be a harmful, especially to those people with underlying gut and health conditions.
+This is because leafy greens like beet leaves, endive, dandelion greens, kale, spinach, and Swiss chard all contain high levels of oxalic acid, a naturally-occurring plantbased compound.
+In moderate amounts, this plant compound is perfectly safe, but if you overindulge by consuming too much,, it can lead to accumulation of oxalate crystals in the body.
+This most often happens in the kidneys which then lead to painful kidney stones and other organ distress.
 High levels can also affect your calcium absorption.
-Cooking greens that are naturally higher in oxalate acid is one solution, but who wants wilted spinach in their cup?!
+Cooking greens that are naturally higher in oxalate acid is one solution, but who wants wilted spinach in their cup.
+The best way to avoid any unwanted side effects from green smoothies is to simply strive to strike a natural balance with foods that you know support your body.

 Food Sensitivities & Green Smoothies